 Top 5 Easy Cybersecurity Steps for Small Businesses and Charities

 Cybersecurity threats are a growing concern for small businesses and charities, which often lack the resources of larger organizations to defend against attacks.
-Hackers target smaller entities, knowing they may have weaker protections.
 The good news?
 You don't need a big budget or a dedicated IT team to significantly improve your organization's security.
-Here are the top 5 easiest steps you can take to protect your small business or charity from cyber threats.
+Here are the top 5 easiest steps you can take today.

 1. Enforce Strong Password Policies